 The Corporation charges interest on principal balances outstanding during deferral periods.
 Additionally, none of the modifications involved forgiveness of principal.
-There were no significant commitments to lend additional funds to borrowers whose terms have been modified in TDRs at December 31, 2022 and 2021.
-On an ongoing basis, the Corporation monitors the performance of modified loans to their restructured terms.
-The allowance for loan losses continues to be reassessed on the basis of an individual evaluation of the loan.
+There were no significant commitments to lend additional funds to borrowers whose terms have been modified in TDRs at December 31, 2022.

-For principal deferrals, incremental deterioration in the credit quality of the loan, represented by a downgrade in the risk rating of the loan, for example, due to missed interest payments or a reduction of collateral value, is considered a subsequent default.
-For interest rate reductions, a subsequent payment default is defined in terms of delinquency, when a principal or interest payment is 90 days past due.
-Of the TDRs modified during the years ended December 31, 2022 and 2021, there were \$6 million of subsequent defaults of principal deferrals and no interest rate reductions for the year ended December 31, 2022, compared to no principal deferrals or interest rate reductions for the comparable period in 2021.
+For principal deferrals, incremental deterioration in the credit quality of the loan, represented by a downgrade in the risk rating of the loan, for example, due to missed interest payments or a reduction of collateral value, was considered a subsequent default.
+For interest rate reductions, a subsequent payment default was defined in terms of delinquency, when a principal or interest payment was 90 days past due.
+Of the TDRs modified during the year ended December 31, 2022, there were \$6 million of subsequent defaults of principal deferrals and no subsequent defaults of interest rate reductions.